This is a quick overview of our parquet floor restoration in Kent by our local provider.

 We choose to use our Pallmann Spider rotary machine and 40 grit sanding discs, to begin with – this was the correct grit to begin with because the wood had a tough polyurethane finish which we had to make sure was 100% off.

 Once the finish had been completely taken off and vacuumed, we went onto 60 and 80 grits to take out any scratches left by the previous grits and we were left with a clean, smooth wood floor.

-After each sand, it’s always important to vacuum throughly before the next one.
+After each sand, it’s always important to vacuum thoroughly before the next one.

-The room was being decorated so there were no radiators on walls, no furniture etc etc… but the edges were sanded with an edger and corners were scraped by hand.
+The room was being decorated so there were no radiators on walls, no furniture, etc… but the edges were sanded with an edger, and corners were scraped by hand.

-After a vacuum, 100 multi hole grit and final vacuum over the floors, it was now time to apply two coats of Pallmann Magic Oil.
+After a vacuum, 100 multi-hole grit, and a final vacuum over the floors, it was now time to apply two coats of Pallmann Magic Oil.

 The client was on site at all times and watched the progression of his restoration, we discussed how to look after the newly finished floors and supplied a Spray and Go cleaning system as well.